 DIVERSITY, GENOMICS AND EVOLUTION

-The family Halobacteriaceae currently possesses about 33 recognised genera, with new genera and species being added every year.
+The family Halobacteriaceae currently possesses about 40 recognised genera and 144 species, with new genera and species being added every year.
 These organisms are also called haloarchaea, halobacteria or extremely halophilic Archaea.
 The Clade 1 haloarchaea are shown in the phylogenetic tree reconstruction below (generated on a Mac using ARB).
 Email me if you want the full tree.
 The most famous member of the family is Haloquadratum walsbyi, because its cells are square shaped, and because it dominates the microbial populations of salt lakes.
 A group of 4 cells is pictured below, and there is also a picture at the top left of this page.
 These cells are like thin tiles, approx. 1.7 x 0.2 µm, and normally have gas vesicles to regulate their buoyancy in the water column.
 First discovered by A. Walsby in 1980, they often represent from 40-80% (or more) of the total cell population.
 Despite growing very well in nature, they were not able to be grown in culture until 2004.
 David Burns [website] first grew them in my laboratory in 2002 (B.Sc. hons, thesis), and the work was formally published on 21 August 2004.
 Being able to grow these organisms was a major step towards understanding their ecology, characteristics and evolution, and to be able to study their genetics and biotechnological potential.
 From diversity and cultivation studies I have moved into genomic sequencing in order to understand their genetic makeup and evolution in precise detail. more on the SHOW group.

 Viruses of haloarchaea (haloviruses) outnumber cells 10-fold and are significant modulators of the cell population, infecting and lysing host cells.
 They may be useful to control particular species of haloarchaea (the same idea as 'phage therapy' in human medicine).
 For example, salt manufacture may be improved by suppressing certain cell types in crystallizer ponds.
 They are biologically interesting because they are adapted to high salt and must be able to replicate in archaeal cells.
 The transcription and translation systems in Archaea are primitive/simpler versions of those in eukaryotes, and their membrane lipids are fundamentally different from those in Bacteria or Eukarya.
 The types of viruses and their interactions with host cells will tell us a great deal about the selective pressures on cell populations in hypersaline environments, and their role in lateral gene transfer.
 They are also likely to provide useful genetic tools for manipulating haloarchaea.
 Over several years, I and my students have isolated a number of novel haloviruses (HF1, HF2, His1, His2, SH1) from australian salt lakes, and and have been studying their characteristics and genomes.
 All are novel, and many have unusual morphologies (e.g. the lemon-shaped His1), or uncommon replication strategies (eg. protein-primed polymerases).
 The 3D structure of one of our halovirus isolates, SH1, has recently been published in PNAS, and has wonderful surface spikes (for cell attachment) and a previously unknown surface geometry (T=28 dextro).